Provincetown Public Schools: Academics

-Prior to its closing, 100% of the school's senior classes had passed the MCAS test each year from 2003 to 2009 with a 100% Competency Determination.

-The school's location in a well-established art colony township provided opportunities for students interested in the visual or performing arts.
+The school's location in a well-established art colony township provides stellar opportunities for students interested in the visual or performing arts as well as marine life sciences, fishing, sailing and tourism.
+Students visit the Dune Shacks every year for extended stays that incorporate history, art and physical activity.
+As an IB school PTS is a dual language school with English / Spanish being the most common iteration of that policy.
+The school is currently teaching Italian.

 Sports

-PHS fielded teams in basketball, soccer, softball, and tennis.
-Provincetown played other Cape Cod teams in the "Lighthouse League".
+PTS fields teams in soccer (Fall) and basketball (Winter) and currently has Spring Clinics for Archery, Cricket, Pickleball, Tennis, Nitroball and Floor Hockey.
+The projected redevelopment of Motta Field beginning in 2025 will provide the school with a full athletic track and field program for the 2026 school year.

-One of Provincetown's greatest athletic achievements was when the varsity baseball team defeated a much bigger and more talented Mashpee High School team in the 2005 Massachusetts State Playoffs Quarterfinal Round.
+Historically, one of Provincetown's greatest athletic achievements was when the varsity baseball team defeated a much bigger and more talented Mashpee High School team in the 2005 Massachusetts State Playoffs Quarterfinal Round.
 Provincetown had an enrollment of around 100 students in grades 7–12 at the time, while Mashpee had an enrollment of over 1,000 students.
 Provincetown defeated Mashpee 7-6 in extra innings and advanced all the way to the Division 3 State Semi-Finals with the victory, the deepest any athletics team at Provincetown had gone in the playoffs in over 15 years.

 Schools

-Previously the district had two schools, Veterans Memorial Elementary School and Provincetown High School.
+Previously, the district had two schools, Veterans Memorial Elementary School and Provincetown High School.

-By 2012 Veterans Memorial Elementary School was being refurbished to be Veterans Memorial Community Center, but it remains active as a school building as it houses the preschool and kindergarten classes for Provincetown Schools.
-In 2018 the preschool had 15 students.
+By 2012, Veterans Memorial Elementary School was being refurbished to be the Veterans Memorial Community Center, but it remains active as a school building, as it currently houses the preschool and kindergarten classes for Provincetown IB World Schools.

-The current 1-8 building, a.k.a. the former high school building, was dedicated in 1938.